Chronic Care Management in Michigan.

 CCM-compatible EHRs.

-CCN Health integrates with leading EHR platforms used by Michigan providers.
+Major Michigan health systems like Beaumont Health and Spectrum Health use EHR platforms that CCN Health integrates with.
 Each integration includes automated CCM documentation, billing, and clinical workflows.

 PointClickCare